saraferreirascf/Photo-and-video-manipulations-detector/README.md

 Next, you need to unzip the rar and place the folder in the python plugin folder of Autopsy.
-In order do find that you can go to Autopsy > Python Plugins.
+In order do find that you can go to Autopsy > Tools > Python Plugins.

 If you did everything well, now when you can see our plugin in the Autopsy when you do a ingest.